Describe The Shape Of A Distribution

 Symmetric Distributions

 A symmetric distribution is one where the left and right sides are mirror images of each other.
-In other words, if you were to fold the distribution along its center, the two halves would match perfectly.
+In plain terms, if you were to fold the distribution along its center, the two halves would match perfectly And that's really what it comes down to..

 Normal Distribution